Counseling for Children, Teens, & Parents

 Yes, I have had great success working with clients who have experienced or are still recovering from trauma, PTSD, panic attacks, suicidal ideation, or self-harm.
 I often use a trauma-informed approach that allows for a deeper connection and understanding, especially with teens.

-No, but I work with Mentaya, a company that helps clients calculate their out-of-network benefits and file claims directly without the need to submit superbills.
+Yes, I am in network with both Anthem and Aetna.
+I also work with Mentaya, a company that helps clients calculate their out-of-network benefits and file claims directly without the need to submit superbills.
 Average private pay rates are $175 per session.

 Sessions are scheduled for 53 minutes, leaving time for any necessary paperwork.